thomasmf/nomenine-defunct/documentation/tutorial/functions.md

         ( a-number max 20 )

-This declares a variable named 'a-number' which is an instance of the other-number class.
-Then the 'max' method is used.
+This declares a variable named **a-number** which is an instance of the other-number class.
+Then the **max** method is used.

 First order functions
 ---------------------

-'function' is the function class.
-It is a normal class and it has a constructor that takes two parameters.
+**function** is the function class.
+It is a normal class and it is a constructor that takes two parameters.

 The following will return 25: